mitchellwrosen/second-look/README.md

 ===========

 Second Look is an endpoint for a GitHub post-receive hook.
-It will send an email to one or more developers based on the contents of the new commits.
+It will send an email to one or more developers based on the contents of the new commits, requesting code review.

+I stole this idea from [reviewthis](https://github.com/supermatter/reviewthis), which you should definitely check out.

 Status
 ------